IgniteUI/igniteui-docfx/en/components/bulletgraph.md

 ### Comparative Measures
 The bullet graph can show two measures: performance value and target value.

 Performance value is the primary measure displayed by the component and it is visualized as a bar that stretches along the length of the whole graph.
 The target value is a measure which the performance value compares against.
-The target value is displayed as a small block that runs perpendicular to the orientation of the performance bar.
+It is displayed as a small block that runs perpendicular to the orientation of the performance bar.

 ```html
 <igx-bullet-graph